TeeYeeRen3747/CloudApp/usage_manual.md

 ### About of Project ###
-Hi~~ Welcome to our Cloud Computing Assignment Mobile ApplicationThis project is using MIT App Inventor, Health Monitor App, and google sheet.
-This project call BmiP, it stands for tracke the BMI and the blood pressure.
+Hi~~ Welcome to BmiP App.

+This project is using MIT App Inventor, BmiP App, and google sheet.
+This project call BmiP, it stands for calculate the BMI status and track the blood pressure.
 1. MIT App Inventor
 <div align="center"><img src="http://appinventor.mit.edu/explore/sites/explore.appinventor.mit.edu/files/blog/ai-bee-horiz.png" width=200></div>
 MIT App Inventor is a network application integrated development environment.
 In this project used MIT App Inventor to develop the BmiP Application.